yeoedward/Neural-Turing-Machine/README.md

         possibly more efficient because of matrix ops.

     For RNN, we set max_steps so we don't have to create multiple computation graphs.
-In particular, the tf.split() function requires the number of steps as a python integer.
+In particular, the tf.split/tf.unpack functions require the number of steps as a python integer (i.e. we need to know it when we're building the graph).

 Citations: